AdaCore/gnatcoverage/tools/gnatcov/doc/sphinx/coverage.rst

 Coverage Assessments with |gcvcov|
 **********************************

-Once a program was run and execution traces are available, |gcvcov| offers a command line interface to assess the achieved coverage with respect to a range of possible criteria, producing reports in a variety of possible formats.
+Once a program was run and execution traces are available, the |gcvcov|
+command line allows assessing the achieved coverage with respect to a range of possible criteria, producing reports in a variety of possible formats.

 .. toctree::
    :maxdepth: 2